Per government mandate, mask/face covering will be required at all times indoors and outdoors.

 - Entering and exiting clubs

-- Moving from point to point within the clubs
+- Moving from point to point around the clubs

 - During all workouts (weightlifting, use of cardio equipment, group fitness classes, etc.)